 Bicarbi is designed to help the more than 1/3 of CKD patients who can't tolerate the needed doses of raw sodium bicarbonate due to GI upset, such as Bloating, Belching or Burping as well as acid reflux.

-The treatment of elevated serum acid with Bicarbi may delay the progression of kidney disease without the GI side effects seen with raw sodium bicarbonate.
+The treatment of elevated serum acid with Bicarbi may delay the progression of kidney disease, help retain kidney function and delay kidney dialysis without the GI side effects seen with raw sodium bicarbonate.

 The proper management of serum acid is one of the most profound factors in slowing the progression of kidney disease.